KAR-NG/Dirty-Data-Challenge-/cleaning.md

     of this column.
 -   Convert the *1000* in the “column” into 1, according to adjacent values of this column.
--   There are two observation with NAs in row, col and yield, these two rows should be removed as there are too many missing values that making these rows meaningless.
+-   The last two rows of “Llocation-genotype” have too many missing values and these rows will be removed.
 -   Imputation of two of the NA in the column “yield” by imputation model.